PyAOS/pyaos.github.io/packages.md

 and [matplotlib](https://matplotlib.org/).

 The package listing below captures Python packages that are unique to the atmosphere and ocean sciences.
-The focus is on packages that are under active development and/or maintenance and that have a non-trivial user-base (i.e. more users than just the author/s).
+The focus is on packages that are under active development and/or maintenance, have a non-trivial user-base (i.e. more users than just the author/s) and offer unique functionality.
 Check out the [awesome-spatial](https://github.com/RoboDonut/awesome-spatial#readme), [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience#readme)
 and [awesome-earth-artificial-intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence/blob/master/README.md)
-lists for more general (i.e. not unique to AOS) packages that might be of use.
+lists for more general (i.e. not specific to AOS) packages that might be of use.
 There is some overlap between the scope of the list below and both the [awesome-coastal](https://github.com/chrisleaman/awesome-coastal#readme) and [awesome-open-climate-science](https://github.com/pangeo-data/awesome-open-climate-science#readme) lists.

 ## General utilities

+**[xCDAT](https://xcdat.readthedocs.io/en/latest/)** (Lawrence Livermore National Laboratory)
+An extension of xarray for climate data analysis on structured grids.
+Serves as a spiritual successor to the Community Data Analysis Tools (CDAT) library.

 **[GeoCAT-comp](https://geocat-comp.readthedocs.io/en/latest/)** ([GeoCAT](https://geocat.ucar.edu/) project)
 Computational routines from the NCAR Command Language (NCL).